Showing posts with label fascism. Show all posts

 Where to from here?

 Not all is doom and gloom.
 There are positive developments taking place daily.
-The question remains what do we want?
-What do we wish to achieve?
+The question remains what do we seek to achieve?
 Are we willing to avoid a race to the bottom that will cause us to disintegrate within an internal misunderstanding and hatred?
-Do we not realise that the problem with racing to the bottom of the pit is that we may just win such race and remain there?
+Should we not realise that the problem with racing to the bottom of the pit is that we may just win such race and remain there?
 There is a clear choice that we must all make.
 Maybe we should choose not to see traitors everywhere.
 Maybe it is wise to ignore the opportunistic rhetoric of hate and political divisions based on yesteryear's politics.
 Maybe it is time to work towards consensus and harmony and invest in the abilities of the Greek people.

 Vasilis Theodosiou Giavris